 Junior Students are strongly encouraged to start taking the Comps Exam during the Spring Semester.

-Fall 2020 Exam dates have been posted under the Physics News and Announcements page.
+Spring 2024 Exam dates have been posted under the Physics News and Announcements page.

-Guidelines for the Physics Department Comprehensive Exam
+Guidelines for the Physics Department Comprehensive Exam:

 - The physics department comprehensive exam will consist of 4 multiple choice exams covering the topics presented in Physics 110, 117, 230, 240.

 - The exams will be given twice a semester at roughly 2 month intervals during the semesters in which Physics 490 and Physics 491 are offered and at no other times.